SkeletonMan03/FZEasyMarauderFlash/README.md

 * Try a different USB port
 * Check your permissions.
 On Linux, you may have to change ownership of the serial port, for example, /dev/ttyUSB0 is typically owned by root, so you may need to run something like `chown user:group /dev/ttyUSB0`
 * If you're using Windows, don't use Git Bash, it doesn't work well with this script.
 Instead, use Powershell, Windows Terminal, or even CMD
+* On Windows and Python is acting strange?
+Uninstall it then re-install it via the Microsoft Store.
+* Make sure you're running the latest Python release!
+If you're on 3.8 when current is 3.11.3 for example, don't bother opening an issue, just upgrade.
+Don't try to use old stuff.

 ## TODO:
 * Code cleanup.